Staars/Staars.github.io/docs/Bluetooth_MI32.md

 MI32Option3|`0` = do not add new sensors, which is set after a valid **mi32cfg file** is parsed after boot (_default_)<br>`1` = turn on auto-adding of new sensors again

 !!! tip
-If you really want to read battery for LYWSD02, Flora and CGD1, consider doing it once a day with a RULE:
+If you really want to read battery for LYWSD02, Flora and CGD1, consider doing it in Berry.
-`RULE1 on Time#Minute=30 do MI32Battery endon`
-This will update every day at 00:30 AM.

 !!! tip
 If you want to add a new BLE sensor to your config on the device, use `MI32option3 1` to add the new sensor by catching a packet.
 Then use `MI32Cfg` to save the new config on flash.